Rex Hotel: 1975 to present

 In 2003, the hotel underwent extension and renovation works in its architecture, interior design and engineering services.
-It is owned by the state-owned enterprise Saigon Tourist.
+It is owned by the state-owned enterprise Saigontourist.

 Rex Arcade

-Imex Pan Pacific Group (IPPG; Tập đoàn Liên Thái Bình Dương) of Jonathan Hạnh Nguyễn[vi] and his ex-actress spouse Lê Hồng Thủy Tiên[vi] has made a investment for the renovation of Rex Arcade, a 1300 m2 shopping mall in the Ground Floor of the hotel, spans over three streets of Lê Thánh Tôn – Nguyễn Huệ – Lê Lợi, where was the Abraham Lincoln Library, it gathers some high-end fashion brands, including these names in currently: Balmain, Burberry, Chanel, Christian Louboutin, Dolce & Gabbana, Ferragamo, Jacqueline, Paul & Shark, Rolex, Runway with their subsidiary, Duy Anh Fashion And Cosmetics JSC (DAFC), is the official retailer of those brands for the mall.
+Rex Arcade or Rex Shopping Arcade is a 1300 m2 boutique mall in the Ground Floor of the hotel, spans over three streets of Lê Thánh Tôn – Nguyễn Huệ – Lê Lợi, where was the Abraham Lincoln Library.
+The Imex Pan Pacific Group (IPPG; Tập đoàn Liên Thái Bình Dương) of Jonathan Hạnh Nguyễn[vi] and his ex-actress spouse Lê Hồng Thủy Tiên[vi] has made a investment for the renovation of this mall, it gathers some high-end fashion brands, including these names in currently: Balmain, Burberry, Chanel, Christian Louboutin, Dolce & Gabbana, Ferragamo, Jacqueline, Paul & Shark, Rolex, Runway.
+The official retailer of those brands in the mall is Duy Anh Fashion & Cosmetics JSC (DAFC), a subsidiary of IPPG.
 Currency exchange counter is located at the main lobby with some ATMs are also installed inside the Rex Arcade.